Mamram: History

-Formed in 1959, the unit acquired its first computer, a US-made Philco Model 211 installed in 1961.
+Formed in 1959, the unit acquired its first computer, a US-made Philco computer TRANSAC S-2000 mainframe Model 211 installed in 1961.
 Prior to this, the IDF made occasional use of the Weizmann Institute's WEIZAC, the first electronic computer in the Middle East.
 Mordechai Kikayon, a civilian, was transferred from RAFAEL (then part of the IDF) to be the Mamram's first commander.
 Mamram facilities soon started hosting several other independent data processing units, including the Inventory Processing Center (מענ"א) and the Manpower Computing Center (ממכ"א), and additional computers were obtained.

 In 1994, the Mamram programming school, considered one of the best sources of high-quality software professionals in the world, was separated into a newly formed unit called School for Computer Professions (בית הספר למקצועות המחשב, abbr.
 Basmach - בסמ"ח).
 However, the school's graduates, who were and still are highly sought after in the industry, are still referred to as Mamram graduates.
 Following graduation, Basmach students go on to serve in various IDF units.
 Some of the graduates are often offered a position in Mamram itself.

 The unit has also been delegated with the responsibility of assigning Internet domain names under the idf.il second level domain.

-On September 20th, 2017 the color of the unit's beret was changed to cyber blue to reflect the emerging responsibility for Israel's cyber defense.
+On September 20, 2017, the color of the unit's beret was changed to cyber blue to reflect the emerging responsibility for Israel's cyber defense.